 • • •

 Now, the Spider Jam is a little more expensive, so beginners beware.
-You’re buying a really nice amplifier, but at this price, there’s a good chance it’s more expensive than your actual guitar.
+You’re buying a really nice practice amp, but at this price, there’s a good chance it’s more expensive than your actual guitar.

 - Easy to use.
 With 12 amplifier presets, you can focus on quickly finding a tone and knocking out your practice session for the day.